 where $q_4\in\langle-\infty,\infty\rangle$.
 Eventually, the numerical integration over $q_4$, $\xi$, and $\vartheta$ is performed using the adaptive quadrature; see Fig.~\ref{QuarkPropagators:3RQP:emff} for the final result.

 (c) Minkowski space integration utilizing light-cone momenta is again performed analogously to the $f_\pi$ calculation.
-Now, there are eleven poles, in variable $q_-$, of the integrand of Eq.~(\ref{Pi-EM-form-factor(4)}).
-The residua are calculated analytically and adaptive quadrature are used for the final three--dimensional integration.
+Now, there are 11 poles, in variable $q_-$, of the integrand of Eq.~(\ref{Pi-EM-form-factor(4)}).
+The residua are calculated analytically and adaptive quadrature is used for the final three--dimensional integration.

 To conclude about the EMFF obtained with the MMF {\it An\-satz}, there are only insignificant differences, of order $\lesssim 0.1\%$, between results for $F_\pi(Q^2)$ calculated using methods (a), (b), and (c).
 The differences are compatible with the precision of numerical integration that we prescribed in methods (b) and (c).
 However, there is a significant discrepancy between our results (blue dots) and those of Ref.~\cite{Mello:2017mor} (black dashed line in our Fig.~\ref{QuarkPropagators:3RQP:emff}).
-The MMF {\it Ansatz} \cite{Mello:2017mor} is also used in Ref.~\cite{deMelo:2019uho-Alt}, with the same model parameter values.
-While $Q^2 F_\pi(Q^2)$ is practically constant for $Q^2\gtrsim 3~\GeV^2$ in the former paper, it falls with $Q^2$ very noticeably in the latter one.
-Hence, Ref.~\cite{deMelo:2019uho-Alt} agrees better with our EMFF, although it still falls more slowly than ours.
+The MMF {\it Ansatz} \cite{Mello:2017mor} is also used in Ref.~\cite{deMelo:2019uho}, with the same model parameter values.
+While $Q^2 F_\pi(Q^2)$ is practically constant for $Q^2\gtrsim 3~\unit{\GeV}^2$ in the former paper, it falls with $Q^2$ very noticeably in the latter one.
+Hence, Ref.~\cite{deMelo:2019uho} agrees better with our EMFF, although it still falls more slowly than ours.

-For the ADFM quark propagator, we have calculated $F_\pi(Q^2)$ using only one method out of three adopted for the MMF {\it Ansatz}; namely the method (b), the modified Wick rotation, defined by Eq.~(\ref{ModifiedWickRotation}), and subsequent three--di\-mension\-al adaptive Monte Carlo integration.
+For the ADFM quark propagator, we have calculated $F_\pi(Q^2)$ using only one method out of three adopted for the MMF {\it Ansatz}; namely, method (b), the modified Wick rotation, defined by Eq.~(\ref{ModifiedWickRotation}), and subsequent three--di\-mension\-al adaptive Monte Carlo integration.
 The results are depicted as red solid circles in Fig.~\ref{QuarkPropagators:3RQP:emff}.